 Second Nature uses science to help you make healthy choices, ensuring they stick in the long run.
 Join the 150,000 people on a Second Nature journey today by taking our quiz.
 We use your quiz answers to tailor our advice and support on the programme, to ensure you lose weight and keep it off.

 Several observational studies have suggested that salt levels in the diet influence blood pressure.
 However, observational studies can, at best, suggest an association between dietary salt intake and blood pressure.

-have shown a low salt diet (between 4-6g of salt per day) is effective in lowering blood pressure in people with high blood pressure (hypertension).
 However, the effects are much smaller in people with normal blood pressure.
-Blood pressure reduced by as little as 1-2 mmHg in healthy people, which is not a clinically significant amount.
-Therefore, cutting back on salt won’t help everyone to lower their blood pressure.
+Blood pressure is reduced by as little as 1-2 mmHg in healthy people, which is not a clinically significant amount.
+Therefore, reducing salt won’t help everyone lower their blood pressure.